 “Wherever I go, I act like I belong.
 People don’t question me.
 If you apply that to your life, when you’re traveling, it changes everything.”
 In our interview with Craig Carter, the founder and developer of CIPHER Methodology, we discuss travel security and connections you can make with others while away from home.
-In addition to a travel safety app like FoneTrac, the overall attitude you have when traveling can help keep you safe.
+In addition to a travel safety app like FoneTrac, your overall attitude when traveling can help keep you safe.

 “What we think about and what we focus on is what we put out into the world.”
 Those words, strategically applied, can change everything.
 CIPHER, as Carter explains it, empowers clients to exceed limitations, and it can help travelers in any industry elevate their experience.
 Carter is also a frequent traveler for his company, K’Alma Spa Concepts & Management, which manages international luxury hotel spas.